 Liquid Homemade Laundry Detergent

 You can also make yourself a fabric softener, and it is even easier and cheaper.
-All you need is a gallon of white vinegar and essential oil(s).
+All you need is some white vinegar and, optionally a few drops of essential oil(s).
 The white vinegar will do the work, while the essential oil(s) will leave your clothes smelling fresh and clean.
-Just add around 40 drops of an essential oil to the gallon of vinegar.
+Just add around 40 drops of an essential oil per gallon of white vinegar and add the vinegar to either the softener compartment of your washing machine or manually add it to your final rinse.

 I hope you enjoyed this post and will try making this eco-friendly laundry detergent.